workingDog/scalaPSL/README.md

     libraryDependencies += "com.github.workingDog" %% "scalaspl" % "1.1"

-To compile and generate an independent fat jar file from source:
+To compile and generate an independent fat jar file from source, use [SBT](http://www.scala-sbt.org/):

     sbt assembly

-The jar file **scalaspl-1.1.jar** will be in the *./target/scala-2.12* directory.
+The jar file **scalaspl-1.2-SNAPSHOT.jar** will be in created in the *./target/scala-2.12* directory.

 ## How to use